 The artist can be followed on her website and on Facebook.

 Eri Dimitriadi is a full-time architect and self-taught jewelry designer from Athens, Greece.
 Her collection sold under the brand name, Eried, is a combination of delicate beads made from polymer clay, precious stones and silver.
 She writes that she likes mixing different materials and tries to make all her creations have a progressive flow.
 In her own words these pieces are “flowers born out of stone”.

-You can follow her on Facebook and Instagram.
-Her unique jewelry can be purchased on Etsy.
+You can follow her on Facebook and purchase her designs on Etsy.

 Images: Courtesy of Eried.